-2 Power Spectra: Comparison of methods
+2 Power spectra: Comparison of methods

 Figure 1.
-Comparison of the 3D (periodogram method) power spectrum, E_3^P , to 2D projected power spectra, E_2^X , obtained using the periodogram, Arévalo, correlogram, structure function, and flatsky methods, for three different datasets.
-Left: Using a fractional Brownian motion field.
+Comparison of the 3D (periodogram method) power spectrum, $E_3^P$ , to 2D projected power spectra, $E_2^X$ , obtained using the periodogram, Arévalo, correlogram, structure function, and flatsky methods, for three different datasets.
+Left: Using a fractional Brownian motion field, which could represent any scalar variable.
 Middle: The z-axis (line-of-sight) component of the velocity fluctuations of an incompressible MHD simulation.
 Right: The density fluctuations of a compressible MHD simulation.
 Note that the periodogram, correlogram, and flatsky methods are equivalent.

 We use synthetic data including fields generated using fractional Brownian motion (fBm) and data from 3D (incompressible and compressible) MHD simulations.
 Fractional Brownian motion fields are not turbulent but have a similar statistical structure to turbulent fields.
+The fBm field is generated with a 3D Hurst parameter of $H_3 \approx 1/2$ , which becomes $H_2 \approx 5/6$ when projected to 2D and corresponds to a power spectrum power law of $|k|^{-11/3}$ [18, 19].
 The astrophysical observations can provide information about density [4], pressure [5, 6], and velocity [7-9].
 The synthetic data that we use represent these variables.
 The fBm field could represent any of these.
-We use the density fluctuations from the compressible MHD simulation.
-For the incompressible MHD simulation, we use the line-of-sight component of the velocity (v{los}).
+For the incompressible MHD simulation, we use the line-of-sight component of the velocity ( $v{los}$ ).